 Show Me Missouri: Conversations about Missouri’s Past, Present, and Future is a speakers' bureau program jointly organized and managed by the Missouri Humanities Council and the State Historical Society of Missouri.
 The purpose of the Speakers’ Bureau is to promote public education for rural, urban, and suburban audiences throughout the state of Missouri.
 If your civic organization, museum, historical society, library, or similar institution or group is looking for an expert to give a presentation on a topic related to the history, culture, geography and/or people of Missouri, we hope you will consider what this program has to offer.

 The Speakers’ Bureau is currently seeking a new slate of speakers.
-Applications are due by September 1, 2018, and successful applicants will be notified in December.
+Due to technical difficulties, the application deadline has been extended to September 7, 2018, and successful applicants will be notified in December.
 To learn more see the application.